qouteall/qouteall-blog/blog/2025/My Views about AI.md

 Also, AI changes people's value judgement.
 Before ChatGPT if people see a long article with fancy writing they would think the author payed efforts in writing it.
 But now AI can easily write a long article with similar vibe.
 Now fancy writing is treated as "AI smell".

+## Value of art

 People tend to **judge the value of art by the cost of producing**.
 If one sees a beautiful image and thinks it's good art, then when they know it's AI-generated, the same image suddenly becomes cheap.

 However, many old people don't recognize AI and often treat AI output as real good content.

+## A search engine that understands context

+If you know one thing's name, you can easily search it via search engine.
+But there are many cases that you can describe one thing's traits but don't know the name of that thing.
+LLMs are good at this.
+They can tell you the name of that thing.

+LLMs can hallucinate, but after knowing the name of the thing you can use search engine to verify.

+## Generation difficulty and verification difficulty